jhernandezga/Deep-based-generation-of-WIPS/README.md

 </code>
 </pre>

-Use <code> training.py </code> to train a model defining the parameters of the script
+Use <code> training.py </code> to train a model defining the parameters of the script.
+For now, training has been mostly tested on images of 256x256 pixels

 To visualize training variables at real-time during training using Tensorboard:
 1. Install Tensorboard for pytorch <code>pip install tensorboardX</code>